 Tipping the scales at 16.1oz, this fleece is light and packable, much more so than the 24.7oz The North Face Denali 2.
 The Mountain Hardwear Monkey Man Grid II is 2 ounces lighter but feels warmer than the Steens Mountain 2.0 because it is constructed with a loftier, more thermally efficient fleece material.
 Lightweight models in our review include the Patagonia R1, Black Diamond CoEfficient Hoody, and the Marmot Reactor.

-This jacket doesn't layer or breathe as well sleeker, more technical options like Arc'teryx Fortrez Hoody or the Patagonia R3 hoody, but its insulating properties and casual styling make it a fine choice for day hikes, fishing trips, car camping, or staying warm while working in the yard on a crisp fall day.
+This jacket doesn't layer or breathe as well sleeker, more technical options like Arc'teryx Fortrez Hoody or the Patagonia R3 Hoody.
+However, its insulating properties and casual styling make it a fine choice for day hikes, fishing trips, car camping, or staying warm while working in the yard on a crisp fall day.

 OutdoorGearLab Member Reviews